orsonteodoro/oiledmachine-overlay/SECURITY.md

 * Zero Click Attack (ZCA) - a network based attack that doesn't require UI interaction and no changes in privileges are necessary (AV:N UI:N PR:N)
 * Social Engineering Attack (SEA) - a type of attack that manipulates the user by deceptive acting to change or gain sensitive information
-* Spoof Attack (SA) - a type of attack that uses deception to lure to use the attacker's asset or website
+* Spoof Attack (SA) - a type of attack that uses deception to trick users into using the attacker's asset or website
 * C:H - high confidentiality loss possible, serious impact possible, all sensitive information can be disclosed
 * C:L - low confidentiality loss possible, miniscule impact possible, some information can be disclosed
 * I:H - high data integrity loss possible, serious impact possible, full data integrity loss or full modification of data files or security metadata or user privileges